-Even if you’re still serving a turkey at your Thankgiving dinner, your guests may not be able to get enough of this comfort food classic with a vegan twist.
+Even if you’re still serving a turkey at your Thanksgiving dinner, your guests may not be able to get enough of this comfort food classic with a vegan twist.
 This recipe by the Minimalist Baker relies on chickpeas and sweet potatoes to replicate the taste of this dinner favorite.
-Give it a try—it might be your new weeknight dinner go to!
+Give it a try—it might be your new weeknight dinner go-to!

 The President traditionally receives a turkey in a ceremony at the White House a few days before Thanksgiving Day.
 President Harry S. Truman started the tradition and President George H. W. Bush was the first to officially pardon the bird and not eat it.

 This classic plate turned vegan is bursting with flavor.
 It is a beautiful dish stuffed with seasoned lentils, sweet potato, and other seasonal veggies.
 This offers that rich wow factor, is nutritious, and the whole family will love it!
 Check out the how-to over at One Ingredient Chef.